 Make sure you choose a healthcare provider who fits your needs.
 He or she will be guiding you through one of the most special times in your life.
 You should feel comfortable discussing every aspect of your pregnancy with them.

-If you are unsure about whether or not your health care provider is whom you want delivering your baby, you can interview some different options.
+If you are unsure whether your health care provider is who you want to deliver your baby, you can interview some different options.
 Choose the provider who best first your needs.

 2. Start taking prenatal vitamins.

-One of the first things your healthcare provider will probably discuss with you is the need to take prenatal vitamins.
-A high-quality prenatal multivitamin and mineral supplement can help you to get the extra nutrients that you and your baby need during pregnancy.
+One of the first things your healthcare provider will probably discuss with you is why you should take prenatal vitamins.
+A high-quality prenatal multivitamin and mineral supplement can help you get the extra nutrients you and your baby need during pregnancy.

 There are many different prenatal supplements on the market.
-It is important to find one that is easy for you to swallow, and that you tolerate well.
+It is important to find one that is easy for you to swallow and tolerate well.
 A high-quality prenatal should contain adequate doses of the following:

-- DHA : Supports a healthy full-term pregnancy and promotes baby’s brain and eye development
+- DHA: Supports a healthy full-term pregnancy and promotes your baby’s brain and eye development

-- Choline: Promotes baby’s brain and neural tube development
+- Choline: Promotes your baby’s brain and neural tube development

 - Vitamin B6: May reduce morning sickness associated with pregnancy.